chrismdp/chrismdp.github.com/_posts/2015-04-22-why-i-ditched-all-the-build-tools.markdown

 ---
 layout: post
-title: "Why I ditched all the build tools in favour of a simple script"
+title: Why I ditched all the build tools in favour of a simple script
-date: 2015-04-22 11:42:46 +0100
+date: 2015-04-22 11:42:46.000000000 +01:00
 categories:
 - code
 - tools
 - game development
 - continuous integration
 - sol trader
+redirect_from:
+- "/2015/04/why-i-ditched-all-the-build-tools"
 ---
 [![white elephant](/files/white-elephant.jpg)](https://www.flickr.com/photos/pattoise/10667319965/)

 Build tools are wonderful and impressive constructions.
 We developers invest colossal amounts of time, effort and code into their creation and maintenance.